VeenaShirsath/Linear-Optimization/README.md

 # Energy Systems Optimization (inspired by a course on Economics of Modern Power Systems)

-This repository has wor inspired from a course on Economics of Modern Power Markets, with a focus on optimization methods for energy systems modelling using Python and Pyomo.
+This repository has work inspired from a course on Economics of Modern Power Markets, with a focus on optimization methods for energy systems modelling using Python and Pyomo.
 This is the stepping stone to other repositories on power systems.

 ## What is included